moebiussurfing/ofxNDIHelper/README.md

 # ofxNDIHelper

 ## Overview
-**ofxNDIHelper** is a helper addon for **openFrameworks** to handle NDI input/output ports and webcam input devices.
+a helper addon for **openFrameworks** to handle `NDI input/output` ports and `webcam` input devices with previews and settings.

 ## Screenshot
 ![Alt text](/readme_images/Capture.PNG?raw=true "Capture.PNG")

 ## Features
-- List and select channels and webcam devices.
+- List and `select NDI channels` and `webcam` devices.
-- Store and recall settings: used ports by name.
+- `Store and recall settings` of selected ports by name.
-- Preview channels.
+- `Mini preview` channels with `resizeable layout`: size and position.

 ```.cpp
 //setup()